NULLPointerGuy/NULLPointerGuy.github.io/about.md

 ---

 Hi there! my name is Karthik, I am a developer based in Bangalore.
-Although I spend most of my time in debugging/developing Android applications, I have also done few experimentations with react-native.
+Although I spend most of my time in debugging/developing Android applications, I have also had my hands dirty on react-native.

 ---

-And Of course this is my personal blog any views expressed here are mine, and not my employers.
+And of course this is my personal blog any views expressed here are mine, and not my employers.